 I wasn’t slapped in the face with that epiphany until here recently.
 I was having a conversation with my man crush about something totally unrelated.
 He called and I answered (as I always do when he calls), even though I was in the middle of a sewing project.
 When I told him what I was up to he said, “You sew too?
 Damn!
 Your mama raised you a wife!”

 It was like a cold glass of water to a sleeping man but, the more I thought about it, the more I realized it was true.
-My parents raised my brother and I in a household where there were definite gender roles: He went to work, she took care of the house.
-And taking care of the house included cooking, cleaning, sewing, decorating, crocheting...
-All of the skills that she instilled in me.
+My parents raised my brother and I in a household where there were definite gender roles: He went to work, and she took care of the house.
+And taking care of the house including cooking, cleaning, sewing, decorating, crocheting… All of the skills that she instilled in me.
 So I was raised by a woman that was a wife.

 But, if that’s the case, then why am I divorced?

-This is another irritating truth that has been nagging the recesses of my mind since my conversation with the Man Crush.
+This is another irritating truth that has been nagging in the recesses of my mind since my conversation with the Man Crush.
 If I have both wifely skills as well as wifely desires, why am I no longer a wife?